A one minute tutorial to watch and learn quickly

 After using a flocculant, do a partial water change to remove the chemicals from the water.

-There are several possible causes of cloudy water in a hot tub, including an improper pH level that makes the water shady and dull very quickly, too much or not enough disinfectant in the water, dirty filters, and dead algae.
+There are several possible causes of cloudy water in a hot tub, including an improper pH level that makes the water shady and dull quickly, too much or not enough disinfectant in the water, dirty filters, and dead algae.
 It's essential to test your hot tub water regularly with a quality test kit to ensure the pH and chlorine levels are balanced.

-Hot tub filters often struggle to capture very small particles, allowing water to bypass the filtration system.
+Hot tub filters often struggle to capture small particles, allowing water to bypass the filtration system.
 Most filters target particles between 5 and 10 microns, but suspended materials like dirt and sand can remain.
 Many systems do not fully cycle water through the filters, compounding the issue.
 If your hot tub remains cloudy, consider checking for unwanted materials or replacing the filter.